chloehuang123/Udacity-Nano-Degree-Data-Scientist/Lesson 04: Introduction to Object-Oriented Programming/README.md

 - [class attributes vs instance attributes](https://python-course.eu/oop/class-instance-attributes.php) - you can also define attributes at the class level or at the instance level
 - [multiple inheritance, mixins](https://easyaspython.com/mixins-for-fun-and-profit-cb9962760556) - A class can inherit from multiple parent classes
 - [Python decorators](https://realpython.com/primer-on-python-decorators/) - Decorators are a short-hand way for using functions inside other functions

+### Windows vs. macOS vs. Linux
+Linux, which our Udacity classroom workspaces use, is an operating system like Windows or macOS.
+One important difference is that Linux is free and open source whereas Windows is owned by Microsoft and macOS by Apple.